 When I heard my friend running errands and doing housework just a week after giving a birth, I was in utter shock!
 Think about it!
 Giving birth to a baby is probably one the hardest and most painful experiences on the body physically and emotionally.
 Why are mothers not being taken care of?

 When I told my friend about our culture and the one month confinement period, she was in shock.
-And then we found out many many cultures around the world also have certain practices and consume certain meals post birth.
+And then we found out many cultures around the world also have certain practices and consume certain meals post birth.